Review · Other Supplements

 Better use case

-Absolute beginners who can't do a pull-up yet and want a step-by-step plan
+Absolute beginners who can't do a single pull-up and want a step-by-step plan

 Skip if

-You already follow a structured program from a qualified coach
+You already follow a structured calisthenics program from a qualified coach

 Evidence file